 - See also: common-lisp, unix, c

-- I have 40 facts about CLISP. what would you like to know? email me and let me know how I can help.
+- Have a question about CLISP not answered here?
+Email me and let me know how I can help.